The third midterm exam will cover all of the sections in chapter 4 that we covered in class. Major topics will include

 Solution Since both the numerator and denominator go to 0, this problem is a candidate for L’Hôpital’s rule.

-Since the latter goes to as x approaches 0 from above and
+as x approaches 0 from above and

 as approaches 0 from below, there is no limit in this case.